alt-text-org/image-algo-testing/README.md

 -----------

 1. Testing additional algorithms
+2. Testing images not present in the database
-2. When the correct image was not the top result, we did not check whether it appeared lower in the results
+3. When the correct image was not the top result, we did not check whether it appeared lower in the results